Profzubbyd/66DaysofData/README.md

 ### Day 45
 Today, I started a project on studying taxi-out time of airlines and how fuel consumption can be reduced.
 I focused on scraping the data today.
 There are so much to learn through doing projects.
 I have been studying since but project teaches better.
 Hopeful of the findings I'll make with this.

+### Day 46
+Today, I focused on learning web scraping with selenium through some YouTube videos.
+Yesterday while extracting the data for the project I encountered a bug.
+So I'd continue with the project tomorrow.